jordieres/DeepQuality/README.md

 Practical implementation of this framework involves leveraging NiFi™ technology, chosen for its compatibility with modern microservice-oriented computing platforms orchestrated by Kubernetes.
 This NiFi™ technology operates within a testbed infrastructure driven by Kubernetes' microservice orchestrator, providing a sample context for deployment.

+**More details about the setup can be found at the D5.1 of the project deliverables **